sergiokopplin/indigo/_posts/2017-11-21-pytorch_generating_model_summaries.md

 blog: true
 ---

 Some of the most common bugs I encounter when building deep neural network models are dimensionality mismatches, or simple implementation errors that lead to a model architecture different than the one I intended.
-Judging based on the number of forum posts related to dimensionality errors, I guess I'm not the only one!
+Judging based on the number of forum posts related to dimensionality errors, I guess I'm not the only one.
 While these bugs may be trivial to detect, the cryptic error messages produced when CUDA devices run out of memory (i.e. if you unintentionally multiply two huge matrices) aren't always helpful in tracking these bugs down.

 To solve this, the [`keras`](https://keras.io) high-level neural network framework has a nice `model.summary()` method that lists all the layers in the network, and the dimensions of their output tensors.
 This sort of summary allows a user to quickly glance through the structure of their model and identify where dimensionality mismatches may be occurring.